-- (iii) Development within the Town Center and Village Center zones should be the most urban, compact, and walkable developments, with high-quality pedestrian amenities and lively street activity. - (iv) Regional retail with large areas of surface parking and auto-related uses are most appropriate in the Regional Center zone because of its proximity to Paseo del Norte and Unser Boulevard, the key regional vehicle facilities within the Plan area. - (v) Medium-density and medium-intensity developments are most appropriate in the Mixed Use zone.
+- (ii) Developments with high employment should be located in the Town Center and/or within a quarter mile of the Transit Boulevard as measured by existing or proposed pedestrian connections (i.e. not simply a radius). - (iii) Development within the Town Center and Village Center zones should be the most urban, compact, and walkable developments, with high-quality pedestrian amenities and lively street activity. - (iv) Regional retail with large areas of surface parking and auto-related uses are most appropriate in the Regional Center zone because of its proximity to Paseo del Norte and Unser Boulevard, the key regional vehicle facilities within the Plan area. - (v) Medium-density and medium-intensity developments are most appropriate in the Mixed Use zone. - (vi) Campus-like office parks are most appropriate in Mixed Use and Regional Center zones. - (vii) Low-density and low-intensity developments are most appropriate in Transition zones. - (viii) Development within the Escarpment Transition zone should honor, respect, and enhance the unique geological, cultural, historical, and anthropological context of the Petroglyph National Monument. - (ix) Development within the Neighborhood Transition zone should respect and enhance the existing single-family neighborhoods nearby.

-- (vi) Campus-like office parks are most appropriate in Mixed Use and Regional Center zones. - (vii) Low-density and low-intensity developments are most appropriate in Transition zones. - (viii) Development within the Escarpment Transition zone should honor, respect, and enhance the unique geological, cultural, historical, and anthropological context of the Petroglyph National Monument. - (ix) Development within the Neighborhood Transition zone should respect and enhance the existing single-family neighborhoods nearby. - 13.4.3.
-Pedestrian Interest: Development in all zones should contribute to a high-quality built environment, with particular emphasis on providing visual interest at the scale of the pedestrian in order to create a walkable district for residents, employees, and visitors. - (i) Large expanses of wall or building façade should include a variety of building materials, colors, and/or openings to break up the plane. - (ii) Civic spaces should include seating and interactive elements accessible to the public.
+- 13.4.3.
+Pedestrian Interest: Development in all zones should contribute to a high-quality built environment, with particular emphasis on providing visual interest at the scale of the pedestrian in order to create a walkable district for residents, employees, and visitors. - Large expanses of wall or building façade should include a variety of building materials, colors, and/or openings to break up the plane. - (ii) Civic spaces should include seating and interactive elements accessible to the public.